Let’s ANSWER A COMMON QUESTION asked by MANY YOUNG PEOPLE We MEET IN our WORK. “WHAT CAN I DO WITH MY LIFE?”

 Prepare yourself by learning about your mind, becoming trustworthy, building things, overcoming procrastination, getting good at discomfort and uncertainty.

-You can put all this off and live a life of safety and boringness.
+You can put all this off and live a life of safety and boredom.
 Or you can start today, and see what life has to offer you.

 Lastly, what do you do when your parents and teachers pressure you to figure things out?
 Tell them you’re going to be an entrepreneur, start your own business, and take over the world.
 If you prepare for that, you’ll actually be prepared for any career